MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineAudioFile.md

 # Remove-CsOnlineAudioFile

 ## SYNOPSIS
-Marks an audio file of application type TenantGlobal for deletion and later removal.
+Marks an audio file of application type TenantGlobal for deletion and later removal (within 24 hours).

 > [!NOTE]
 > **Preview** The use of this cmdlet is in Preview.